tscircuit/dsn-converter/README.md

 # dsn-converter

-A TypeScript library for converting between KiCad DSN (Design) files and Circuit JSON format.
+A TypeScript library for converting between DSN files and Circuit JSON format.

 ## Overview

-dsn-converter is a powerful tool that enables bidirectional conversion between KiCad's DSN format and Circuit JSON.
+dsn-converter is a powerful tool that enables bidirectional conversion between Specctr DSN format and Circuit JSON.
 This makes it possible to:

-- Parse KiCad PCB designs into a workable JSON format
+- Parse Specctra DSN files into a workable JSON format
 - Convert Circuit JSON back into KiCad-compatible DSN files
 - Visualize PCB designs using SVG rendering
-- Integrate KiCad designs with tscircuit components

 ## Installation